cabforum/forum/SCWG-charter.md

 These audit reports must also meet the following requirements:
   * They must report on the operational effectiveness of controls for a historic period of at least sixty (60) days;
   * No more than twenty-seven (27) months have elapsed since the beginning of the reported-on period and no more than fifteen (15) months since the end of the reported-on period; and
-  * The audit report was prepared by a Qualified Auditor (see the Forum's TLS Baseline Requirements).
+  * The audit report was prepared by a Qualified Auditor, as defined in the TLS BRs.

 **_and_**